Nakajima B5N: Operational history

+During the conflict, a typical amphibious attack by Japanese forces would be supported by numerous B5Ns, operating either from carriers or land bases.

-The B5N served as the basis for a follow-on design, the B6N Tenzan, which eventually replaced it in front-line service.
-The B5N continued to fly in secondary roles, such as training, target towing, and anti-submarine warfare.
+The B5N served as the basis for a follow-on design, the Nakajima B6N Tenzan, which eventually replaced it in front-line service during 1944, by which point the B5N was considered to be obsolete.
+Despite this, the type continued to fly in secondary roles, such as training, target towing, and anti-submarine warfare, which the type proved to be well suited to.
 Some of the aircraft used for this latter purpose were equipped with early radars and magnetic anomaly detectors.
+They were typically deployed to provide air cover against Allied submarines in locations that were unlikely to result in encounters with Allied fighters.

-B5Ns were also used as bombers during the unsuccessful defense of the Philippines in October 1944, suffering severe losses.
-Later in the war, they were used for kamikaze attacks.
+B5Ns were also used as bombers during Japan's unsuccessful defense of the Philippines in October 1944, suffering severe losses.
+Late on in the conflict, many of the remaining operational aircraft were expended performing kamikaze attacks.